heylucasterra/heylucasterra.github.io/src/posts/Nubank/side-quests.md

 role: 'Working in a product company means identifying opportunities of improvement everyday.
 Over the years I have worked on multiple side quests at Nubank.
 Here are some of my favourites'
 color: 'purple'
 ---
-### On side quests
+### My relationship with side quests
-The thing I love the most about working on the product — rather than consulting, for example — is that it allows me to go beyond well scoped projects and push the product (and the people supporting it) into new and exciting directions.
+The thing I love the most about working in the product — rather than consulting, for example — is that it allows me to go beyond well scoped projects and push the future of the company (and the people supporting it) into new and exciting directions.

-This is my favourite part of my work at Nubank.
-While many of these adventures can't be publicly disclosed, here's a small sample of self initiated projects that turned out to influence our strategy, processes or short-term quick-wins.
+This is one the things I love the most about my role at Nubank.
+While many of these self-initiated projects can't be publicly disclosed, here's a small sample of unpretentious work that turned out influencing product strategy, processes or served as housekeeping/ quick-wins.

 ---